shahjaidev/Img2Story/README.md

 3) The paper mentions soft attention and hard attention - we use soft attention just because it is differentiable.

-4) We enable our LSTm cell output layer as well as Attenion model weight update layer to learn more complicated function approximators by introducing additional fully connected layers
+4) We enable our LSTM cell output layer as well as Attenion model weight update layer to learn more complicated function approximators by introducing additional fully connected layers

 There are several files in the `Model` directory.
 On a high level, `decoder_with_attention.py` contains the code to create the decoder module.